 A non-invasive wearable sensor can detect low glucose levels using what’s called electrocardiogram (ECG), according to a study from researchers at the University of Warwick in England.
 Basically, the AI in the device can sense electrical signals from your heart and use them to detect when you’re hypoglycemic (meaning your blood sugar is low) without the dreaded finger-prick, per the study.

-Currently, the most common way to test your levels is with continuous glucose monitors (CGM), which involves the use of a small needle pricking the finger to test the blood twice a day.
-But the non-invasive wearable sensors can detect raw ECG signals from a couple of heartbeats and pinpoint when you’re having a hypoglycemic event, according to results from two pilot studies.
+Currently, there are two ways to check blood glucose.
+The most common way is with a glucometer, which requires needle pricks for every blood glucose reading.
+The newer method is a continuous glucose monitor (CGM) which involves a monitor that records blood glucose from interstitial fluid 24/7 over the course of two weeks.
+However, in this new method, the non-invasive wearable sensors can detect raw ECG signals from a couple of heartbeats and pinpoint when you’re having a hypoglycemic event, according to results from two pilot studies.
 This works, the study explains, because blood glucose concentration can actually affect your heart’s electrical activity.

 "Finger-pricks are never pleasant and in some circumstances are particularly cumbersome.
 Taking a fingerpick during the night certainly is unpleasant, especially for patients in pediatric age,” says study author Leandro Pecchia, Ph.D., associate professor of biomedical engineering at the University of Warwick.
 "Our innovation consisted in using artificial intelligence for automatic detecting hypoglycemia via few ECG beats.
 This is relevant because ECG can be detected in any circumstance, including sleeping."

 The study authors plan to do more research on this technology before it’s available publicly for blood sugar monitoring—but when it does become available, the devices may come with another bonus: They may be more cost-effective than typical invasive CGMs.